wmeikle33/LSTM-Stock-Prediction-Model/README.md

 - Predicting raw prices may inflate performance compared to predicting returns
 - No transaction costs or trading strategy are modeled
 - Model performance may degrade across different market regimes

+## Disclaimer

+This project is for educational and research purposes only.

+- It is **not financial advice**.
+- It is **not intended for live trading or investment decisions**.
+- Historical performance shown in this repository does **not guarantee future results**.
+- Any reported performance does **not account for transaction costs, slippage, liquidity constraints, or market impact** unless explicitly stated.

 Financial markets are complex and inherently unpredictable.
 Use this code at your own risk.